Skip to main content

 Grants or restricts access based on a set of rules or conditions, rather than roles.

-• Rules can include attributes like time, location, IP addresses, or specific security clearances.
+• Rules can include attributes like time, location, IP addresses, etc.

 • Offers greater flexibility and contextual access management.